Failed state: Neotrusteeship

 Fearon and Laitin do propose some solutions to these problems.
 To solve the recruitment problem, they argue for having a powerful state with security interests in the failed state to take the lead in the peacekeeping operations and serve a point role.
-Having a single state lead the peacekeeping operation would also help solve the coordination problem.
-The empowerment of a UN body to investigate human rights abuses would solve the accountability problem.
+Having a single state lead the peacekeeping operation would help solve the coordination problem.
+Empowering a UN body to investigate human rights abuses would solve the accountability problem.
 Finally, forcing the failed state to contribute funds to peacekeeping operations after several years can reduce the incentives of the peacekeepers to exit.
-Fearon and Laitin believe that multilateral interventions which solve the above four collective action problems will be more effective at rebuilding failed states through neotrusteeship.
+Fearon and Laitin believe that multilateral interventions that solve the above four collective action problems will be more effective at rebuilding failed states through neotrusteeship.

 Autonomous recovery

-Jeremy Weinstein disagrees that peacekeeping is necessary to rebuild failed states, arguing that it is often better to allow failed states to recover on their own.
+Jeremy Weinstein disagrees that peacekeeping is necessary to rebuild failed states, arguing that allowing failed states to recover on their own is often better.
 Weinstein fears that international intervention may prevent a state from developing strong internal institutions and capabilities.
 One of Weinstein's key arguments is that war leads to peace.
 By this, he means that peace agreements imposed by the international community tend to freeze in place power disparities that do not reflect reality.
 Weinstein believes that such a situation leaves a state ripe for future war, while if the war were allowed to play out for one side to win decisively, the future war would be much less likely.
 Weinstein also claims that war leads to the development of strong state institutions.
-Weinstein borrows from Charles Tilly to make this argument, which states that wars require large expansions in state capabilities, so the states that are more stable and capable will win wars and survive in the international system through a process similar to natural selection.
-Weinstein uses evidence from Uganda's successful recovery following a guerilla victory in a civil war, Eritrea's forceful secession from Ethiopia, and development in Somaliland and Puntland—autonomous regions of Somalia—to support his claims.
+Weinstein borrows from Charles Tilly to make this argument, which states that wars require large expansions in state capabilities, so the more stable and capable states will win wars and survive in the international system through a process similar to natural selection.
+Weinstein uses evidence from Uganda's successful recovery following a guerrilla victory in a civil war, Eritrea's forceful secession from Ethiopia, and development in Somaliland and Puntland—autonomous regions of Somalia—to support his claims.
 Weinstein does note that lack of external intervention can lead to mass killings and other atrocities, but he emphasizes that preventing mass killings has to be weighed against the ensuing loss of long-term state capacity.